-Upon successful completion of Phase 3 clinical trials, the company sponsoring a new drug then assembles all the preclinical and clinical data and other testing relating to the product's pharmacology, chemistry, manufacture, and controls, and submits it to the TPD or the FDA as part of a New Drug Submission ("NDS"), in Canada, or a NDA in the U.S. The NDS or NDA is then reviewed by the applicable regulatory body for approval to market the drug.
+Upon successful completion of Phase 3 clinical trials, the company sponsoring a new drug then assembles all the preclinical and clinical data and other testing relating to the product's pharmacology, chemistry, manufacture, and controls, and submits it to the TPD or the FDA as part of a New Drug Submission ("NDS"), in Canada, or an NDA in the U.S. The NDS or NDA is then reviewed by the applicable regulatory body for approval to market the drug.
 Other jurisdictions, such as Europe and Japan, have their own equivalents for these approvals.

 As part of the approval process, the FDA/TPD will inspect the facility or the facilities at which the drug is manufactured.
 FDA/TPD will not approve the product unless compliance with cGMP -a quality system regulating manufacturing-is satisfactory and the NDA/NDS contains data that provide substantial evidence that the drug is safe and effective in the indication studied.
-In addition, before approving an NDA/NDS, the FDA/TPD will typically inspect one or more clinical sites to assure compliance with GCP.
+In addition, before approving an NDA/NDS, the FDA/TPD will typically inspect one or more clinical sites to assure compliance with cGCP.

 The testing and approval process for an NDA/NDS requires substantial time, effort and financial resources, and may take several years to complete.
 Data obtained from preclinical and clinical testing are not always conclusive and may be susceptible to varying interpretations, which could delay, limit or prevent regulatory approval.
 The FDA/TPD may not grant approval of an NDA/NDS on a timely basis, or at all.
-In the U.S., the submission of most NDAs is additionally subject to a substantial application user fee, currently at US\$2,038,100, and the manufacturer and/or sponsor under an approved new drug application are also subject to annual product and establishment user fees, currently at US\$97,750 per product and US\$512,000 per establishment.
-These fees are typically increased annually.
-In Canada, NDSs are also subject to user fees (the applicable fee for the class of NDS that Aequus expects to submit was \$76,132 in 2014) and these fees are typically increased annually to reflect inflation.
+In the U.S., the submission of most NDAs is additionally subject to a substantial application user fee and the manufacturer and/or sponsor under an approved new drug application are also subject to annual program fees.
+Both fees are typically increased annually.
+In Canada, NDSs are also subject to user fees and these fees are typically increased annually to reflect inflation.